-The garden surrounding the workshop is used as an extended studio space to make work responding to such an environment and for experimenting with outdoor work in general.
+The garden surrounding the current, small workshop has been used for a few years now as an extended studio space to make work responding to such an environment and for experimenting with outdoor work in general.
 Seemingly minor interventions will often lead on to more developed strands.
-As work has increased in quantity, it increasingly could be described as a sculpture garden and has successfully welcomed visitors for Open Gardens and Open Studios for a few years now.
+As work has increased in quantity, it has successfully welcomed visitors for Open Gardens and Open Studios for a few years now.
 Visitors are welcome by arrangement at other times – get in touch via the contact page.

 These now sit within an open section of the garden, previously without much content other than an uneven grass lawn and established specimen trees at the edges.
 The grass was allowed to grow long in various areas for a couple of seasons, until a circular scheme was devised to interact with the trees, soften the straight edges of the lines of fencing and provide a winding route both visually and physically for the space.
 Work that can be found in this area includes the Hanging Mirrors and Springtime.